Indonesia capital floods leave 43 dead, 397,000 displaced

 Floodwaters started receded in some parts of the city on Thursday evening, enabling residents to return to their homes.

-Wibowo said about 397,000 people sought refuge in shelters across the greater metropolitan area.
+Wibowo said about 397,000 people sought refuge in shelters across the greater metropolitan area as at their peak floodwaters reached as high as 6 meters (19 feet) in places.

 Those returning to their homes found streets covered in mud and debris.
 Cars that had been parked in driveways were swept away, landing upside down in parks or piled up in narrow alleys.
 Sidewalks were strewn with sandals, pots and pans and old photographs.
 Authorities took advantage of the receding waters to clear away mud and remove piles of wet garbage from the streets.